 Your new employee orientation is a make 'em or break 'em experience, for a new employee.
 At its best, the process of new employee orientation solidifies the new employee's relationship with your organization.
-It fuels their enthusiasm and guides their steps into a long-term positive relationship with you.
-It helps you retain the employees that you most want to keep.
+It fuels their enthusiasm and guides their steps into a long-term positive relationship with your company.
+State-of-the-art new employee orientation will help you retain the employees that you most want to keep over the long term.
+Retention starts with orientation.

 Done poorly, your new employee orientation will leave your new employees wondering why on earth they walked through your door.
 This lays the foundation for a negative employee experience of your job and organization—why go there when the war for excellent talent is escalating?

-The hundred page employee handbook is safely tucked under their arms.
-Yet the average employee feels bewildered, overwhelmed, and far from welcome.
-Not your intention at all!
+Yet the average employee feels bewildered, overwhelmed by this new employee orientation, and far from welcome.
+This was not your intention at all.
 What’s missing?
-How can you take your program from simply orienting to integrating your new hire?
+How can you take your program from simply orienting to integrating and welcoming your new hire?

 Remember That Your New Hires Are Human